Losing momentum in continuous-time stochastic optimisation: Heterogeneous-in-time

 Then we have

 where $h_n=t_{n+1}-t_n.$ Set $h_n=C(\lambda, \e_0,L) e^{-\lambda t_n}=\frac{\lambda \e_0 e^{-\lambda t_n}}{2(L+1)(2\lambda+1)}$, then

-This implies $\mathcal{T}_n$ is a contraction, and by Banach fixed-point theorem, we conclude equation (\ref{eq:AS:pqeiei}) admits a unique solution on the interval $[t_n,t_{n+1}]$ with initial value $(q_{t_n},p_{t_n})$.
-Therefore, by Lemma \ref{tn}, $t_n\to\infty,$ equation (\ref{eq:AS:pqeiei}) admits a unique solution globally. \end{proof}
+This implies $\mathcal{T}_n$ is a contraction, and by the Banach Fixed Point Theorem, we conclude that (\ref{eq:AS:pqeiei}) admits a unique solution on the interval $[t_n,t_{n+1}]$ with initial value $(\tilde q_{t_n},\tilde p_{t_n})$.
+Therefore, by Lemma \ref{tn}, we have $t_n\to\infty,$ and, thus, (\ref{eq:AS:pqeiei}) admits a unique solution globally. \end{proof}

 As the unique solution to the dynamical system \eqref{eq:AS:pqeiei} is a strong solution, the solution is continuously differentiable.
 Thus, the map $(p^i_0, p^i_0) \mapsto (p^i_t, p^i_t)$ is continuous for any $t \geq 0$.
-Hence, the differential equations \eqref{eq:AS:pqeiei} and \eqref{eq:AS:pqeiet} are well-posed.
+Hence, the differential equations \eqref{eq:AS:pqeiet} and \eqref{eq:AS:pqeiei} are well-posed.